groxaxo/Open-SWE-agent/README.md

 SWE-agent is built and maintained by researchers from Princeton University and Stanford University.

+## 💪 Key Capabilities

+SWE-agent provides several powerful capabilities:

+- **Isolated Environments**: Run agents in Docker containers to ensure safety and reproducibility
+- **Multiple Model Support**: Use GPT-4, Claude, or any LiteLLM-supported model
+- **Tool Use**: Provide agents with a configurable set of tools to interact with the environment
+- **Function Calling**: Structured tool use with modern LLMs that support function calling
+- **Cost Control**: Set limits on API costs to prevent unexpected expenses
+- **Benchmarking**: Run agents on multiple tasks and evaluate their performance
+- **Human-in-the-Loop**: Interact with the agent during execution for debugging or assistance
+- **Extensibility**: Add custom models, tools, environments, and hooks

 ## 📣 News

 * May 2: [SWE-agent-LM-32b](https://swesmith.com) achieves open-weights SOTA on SWE-bench